Pimorc/202833/README.md

 ## Six folders of materials
 - One folder for ppt slides
 - One folder for the term project
-- Four folders for the worksheets
+- .rmd files for each topic and files for publishing

 ## Class structure
 1. R intro and 2 basic worksheet = one R intro ppt slide set and two worksheet for 2-3 classes depending on students' progress